KelpFriesOG/CSC236/README.md

 If you get tired, bored, or otherwise burnt out, just remember that you can quite literally code **anything** your heart desires with a little googling and patience.
 Make something for yourself or for someone else, learn by creating code you actually find useful and try out anything that sparks your interest no matter how simple, goofy, or irrelevant it might seem.

-- After all you want to be able to code for your own happiness and self satisfaction, not just to fulfill your employeers!
+- After all you want to be able to code for your own happiness and self satisfaction, not just to fulfill your employeers.
 If not that, then what the hell is even the point?

 Good luck and happy coding!
-Feel free to raise issues if anything I have is incorrect or if you have specific questions!
+Feel free to raise issues if anything I have is incorrect or if you have specific questions.